mzac/unifi-pfsense-tailscale/README.md

 If you want to have multiple pfSense appliances in a high availability configuration (for upgrades, reboots etc), you can follow these steps:

+#### Tailscale HA Configuration

+- Ensure that both pfSense appliances are connected to Tailscale
+- Advertise the same routes to the Tailscale tailnet from both pfSense appliances

 #### CARP Configuration

-- Ensure that both pfSense appliances are connected to Tailscale
-- Configure CARP on the WAN or LAN interface on the first pfSense appliance with the following settings:
+Configure CARP on the WAN or LAN interface on the first pfSense appliance with the following settings:

 - Synchonize admin
 - User manager, users and groups
 - Authentication servers
 - Firewall rules
 - Firewall aliases
 - DNS Forwarder and Resolver configuration

 #### FRR OSPF Configuration

-- Configure FRR OSPF on both pfSense appliances with the same settings but modify the following:
+Configure FRR OSPF on both pfSense appliances with the same settings but modify the following:

 - Under Services -> FRR OSPF -> Route Distribution
   - FRR Static Routes
     - Metric: `100`

 - Under Services -> FRR OSPF -> Interfaces -> LAN
   - OSPF Interface Handling
   - Metric: `1000`

 ## Conclusion